h4seeb-cmd/turtle/_posts/2023-02-25-fp-reflection.md

 ### 3.d.i
 showing calls being made
+(take before and after screenshots of clicking and showing answrs)
 ### 3.d.ii

 What's being tested in these calls is the validity of the user's answer.
 If the answer submitted is the same as correctAnswer in the API, a point is given and a new question is loaded.
 If the answer is incorrect, the procedure will return an output of "Wrong Answer!
 Correct Answer: * insert correct answer here *."
 The procedure will then restart the game.